Vallic/commerce_unleashed/README.md

 Note that you need to use `//` instead of `&` for multiple query parameters, to avoid issues with executing drush.
 The drush command transforms it to `&` for the API call.

+## Custom configuration / modifications.
+You can enrich order payload for purchase orders with this event `\Drupal\commerce_unleashed\Events\UnleashedOrderEvent`.

+You can alter how product variations are created / synced from Unleashed with this event `\Drupal\commerce_unleashed\Events\UnleashedProductVariationEvent`

+You can skip syncing specific Unleashed products with this event `\Drupal\commerce_unleashed\Events\UnleashedSyncEvent`

+The http client for communication with Unleashed has all available methods for interacting with API.
+If you want to use it in your custom code, you can easily initiate it like this:

 ```php
 $client = new \Drupal\commerce_unleashed\UnleashedClient('api_id', 'api_key');